kamyakrish/tdd-student-store-starter/README.md

 #### Core Features

-- [X] Displays the following sections: header, banner, search, product grid, about, contact, and footer.
+- [x] Displays the following sections: header, banner, search, product grid, about, contact, and footer.
-- [X ] On initial page load, display the products at the [GET /store endpoint](https://codepath-store-api.herokuapp.com/store).
+- [] On initial page load, display the products at the [GET /store endpoint](https://codepath-store-api.herokuapp.com/store).
-- [X ] User can click on the categories (Clothing, food, etc) to filter the product grid by type.
+- [x] User can click on the categories (Clothing, food, etc) to filter the product grid by type.
-- [X ] User can search for products.
+- [ ] User can search for products.
 - [ ] User can click on a product in the grid to view additional product details.
 Navigation is via a React Router.
-- [X ] User can click to expand the shopping cart in the left navigation.
+- [x] User can click to expand the shopping cart in the left navigation.
-- [X ] User can click the '+' button on a product cart to increment that product in the shopping cart.
+- [x] User can click the '+' button on a product cart to increment that product in the shopping cart.
-- [X ] User can click the '-' button on a product cart to increment that product in the shopping cart.
+- [x] User can click the '-' button on a product cart to increment that product in the shopping cart.
-- [X ] Shopping cart displays a table of products, quantities, subtotal, tax, and total.
+- [x] Shopping cart displays a table of products, quantities, subtotal, tax, and total.
-- [X ] User can check out, and can view receipt upon completion.
+- [x] User can check out, and can view receipt upon completion.

 #### Stretch Features